huggingface/datasets/docs/source/exploring.rst

     Be careful to check that no other process might be using other cache files when running this command.

-Accessing single rows, slices, batches and columns
+Getting rows, slices, batches and columns
 ------------------------------------------------------

 While you can access a single row with the ``dataset[i]`` pattern, you can also access several rows using slice notation or with a list of indices (or a numpy/torch/tf array of indices):